jordimontana82/fake-xrm-easy/README.md

 z: patch.
 Any update to this number means new bug fixes for the existing functionality.
 A new minor version might also include bug fixes too.

+## Support

+We believe in <b>sustainable</b> Open Source.
+The software is MIT licensed and provided to you for free but we encourage you (and by you, we mean the whole community) to extend it / improve it by yourselves, of course, with help from us.

+In programming terms:

+    Free Open Source !== Free Support.

+If you're a business entity who delivers solutions on top of the Power Platform and are using this project already, you can help make OSS sustainable while getting more visibility by becoming a sponsor.
+Please [reach out to me](jordi@dynamicsvalue.com) for sponsorship enquiries and to contribute and give back to this project.

+If you're an individual, feel free to check the Sponsorship tiers, any help is welcome and greatly appreciated.

+For contributing, please see section below.

 ## Contributing

 Please consider the below guidelines for contributing to the project: